Keynesian economics: Monetarism

 There was debate between monetarists and Keynesians in the 1960s over the role of government in stabilizing the economy.
 Both monetarists and Keynesians agree that issues such as business cycles, unemployment, and deflation are caused by inadequate demand.
 However, they had fundamentally different perspectives on the capacity of the economy to find its own equilibrium, and the degree of government intervention that would be appropriate.
 Keynesians emphasized the use of discretionary fiscal policy and monetary policy, while monetarists argued the primacy of monetary policy, and that it should be rules-based.

 The debate was largely resolved in the 1980s.
 Since then, economists have largely agreed that central banks should bear the primary responsibility for stabilizing the economy, and that monetary policy should largely follow the Taylor rule – which many economists credit with the Great Moderation.
-The financial crisis of 2007–08, however, has convinced many economists and governments of the need for fiscal interventions and highlighted the difficulty in stimulating economies through monetary policy alone during a liquidity trap.
+The 2008 financial crisis, however, has convinced many economists and governments of the need for fiscal interventions and highlighted the difficulty in stimulating economies through monetary policy alone during a liquidity trap.

-Marxian economics
+Marxism and Public choice

 Some Marxist economists criticized Keynesian economics.
 For example, in his 1946 appraisal Paul Sweezy—while admitting that there was much in the General Theorys analysis of effective demand that Marxists could draw on—described Keynes as a prisoner of his neoclassical upbringing.
 Sweezy argued that Keynes had never been able to view the capitalist system as a totality.
 He argued that Keynes regarded the class struggle carelessly, and overlooked the class role of the capitalist state, which he treated as a deus ex machina, and some other points.

-While Michał Kalecki was generally enthusiastic about the Keynesian revolution, he predicted that it would not endure, in his article "Political Aspects of Full Employment".
-In the article Kalecki predicted that the full employment delivered by Keynesian policy would eventually lead to a more assertive working class and weakening of the social position of business leaders, causing the elite to use their political power to force the displacement of the Keynesian policy even though profits would be higher than under a laissez faire system: The erosion of social prestige and political power would be unacceptable to the elites despite higher profits.
+While Michał Kalecki was generally enthusiastic about the Keynesian Revolution, he predicted that it would not endure, in his article "Political Aspects of Full Employment".
+In the article Kalecki predicted that the full employment delivered by Keynesian policy would eventually lead to a more assertive working class and weakening of the social position of business leaders, causing the elite to use their political power to force the displacement of the Keynesian policy even though profits would be higher than under a laissez faire system: The elites would not care about risking the higher profits in the pursuit of reclaiming prestige in the society and the political power.

-Public choice